 There are even a number of Nuraghe, traditional authentic Sardinian dwellings, dotted around the area and open for people to explore.

 For those so inclined, there is also a great deal of religious architecture in the area to discover and learn from.
-Sites like the Chiesa Della Purissima Di Iglesias, the Alghero Cathedral, the Madonna Del Santo Rosario and the churches of St. Francis and St. Michael are all beautiful examples of the evolving architecture in the area through the years.
+Sites like the Chiesa Della Purissima Di Iglesias, the 16th century Catalan Gothic style, Cathedral of Santa Maria, the Madonna Del Santo Rosario, Chiesa di San Michele, and the Chiesa di San Francesco, are all beautiful examples of the evolving architecture in the area through the years.

 Despite its abundance of history, that isn’t actually the main draw that brings people to Alghero.
 That distinction belongs to the city’s fabulous collection of beaches, bars, cafes, restaurants, and shops.

 These give you a wide range of choices when you’re looking for a vacation all about relaxing in the sun.
 Much quieter than other similar destinations, you can spend your days lazing on the beach and in cafes or browsing through the collection of local and traditional shops.

 Most of the beaches on the Riviera del Corallo are located in the north of the city within Porto Conte Park.
 Along with it is the Lido San Giovanni, Maria Pia, the Bombarde beach, the Lazzaretto beach, and the Mugoni beach.

 The Park Of Porto Conte is a huge natural area full of paths, beaches, archaeological sites like the Necropolis of Anghelu Ruju and the Nuraghe Palmavera.
 It is dominated by Capo Caccia,also known as Grotta di Nettuno or Neptune’s Caves, which is famous for its rocks and spectacular cliffs.
 With crystal-clear seawater, this is a great place for diving, and many watersport activities.